Systemcluster/staticfilemap/README.md

 These can either be strings containing values separated with `;`, or environment variables containing them when the `parse` attribute is set to `env`.
 Relative paths are resolved relative to `CARGO_MANIFEST_DIR`.
 If the `names` attribute is not specified, the names are inferred from the filenames.

 The compression level is controlled by the `compression` attribute.
-With a compression level above `0` the included files are compresed with LZ4.
+With a compression level above `0` the included files are compresed with Zstd.
+Zstd supports a compression level up to `21`.
+Alternatively, LZ4 can be used for compression by setting the `algorithm` attribute to `lz4`.
 LZ4 accepts a compression level up to `12`.
-Alternatively, zstd can be used for compression by setting the `algorithm` attribute to `zstd`.
-Zstd supports a compression level up to `21`.

-The cargo features `lz4` and `zstd` are available to select compression support. `lz4` is enabled by default.
+The cargo features `zstd` and `lz4` are available to select compression support. `zstd` is enabled by default.

 Files can be accessed as `&'static [u8]` slices by the `get(name)` and `get_match(name)` functions at runtime.
 `get_match(name)` accepts partial names if only one name matches. `keys()` returns a list of all keys.